Casa Leoni

 Casa Leoni or Casa Leone (Dar l-Iljuni, meaning "House of the Lions"), also known as Palazzo Manoel or the Vilhena Palace (Il-Palazz Vilhena), is a palace in Santa Venera, Malta, which was built as a summer residence for Grand Master António Manoel de Vilhena in 1730.
 It was subsequently used for a number of purposes, including as an insurgent command base, an official residence, a museum depository and a school.
-It currently houses the Ministry for Transport, Infrastructure and Capital Projects (MTIP).
+It currently houses the Ministry for Sustainable Mobility (MSM).

 History

 Casa Leoni from a fresco at the Grandmaster's Palace in Valletta.
 The Old Parish Church is seen in the background.

 Casa Leoni was built in 1730 (Note: Some sources claim that it was built in 1732.) as a summer residence for Grand Master António Manoel de Vilhena, and it was originally called Palazzo Manoel.
 The building is located close to the Wignacourt Aqueduct, in an area that was originally in the limits of Ħamrun but which later became the separate locality of Santa Venera.
 It was designed by the French architect Charles François de Mondion.

 During the French blockade of 1798–1800, Casa Leoni served as a command base for the Maltese insurgent National Congress Battalions.
 A grenadier company known as the Granatieri was set up specifically to guard this headquarters.

 Casa Leoni subsequently became a residence for the Governor of Malta, and later for the Lieutenant-Governor.
 In the 1820s the Whitemore family owned the building with its gardens and around that period have welcomed the Hastings family at the building during the local feast of the old parish of Santa Venera.
 It was occasionally the host of theatre productions during the stay of Harry Luke and his wife Joyce Fremlin between 1930 and 1938.